apioo/fusio/doc/overview.rst

 which are needed by the system.

 * ``/backend``
-  Endpoints for the backend app
+  Endpoints for configuring the system
 * ``/consumer``
-  Endpoints for the consumer app
+  Endpoints for the consumer i.e. register new accounts or create new apps
 * ``/doc``
-  Endpoints for the documentation app
+  Endpoints for the documentation
 * ``/authorization``
   Endpoints for the consumer to get i.e. information about the user itself and to revoke an obtained access token